AubaySpain/testmaker/README.md

 The classes that contains that project are similar to those described in the previous version unlike that they are located in the corresponding packages:

+​	.access.**CmdLineAccess.java**

+​	.access.**RestApiAccess.java**

+​	.access.**MyCreatorSuiteRun.java**

+​	.test.suite.**SuiteSmokeTest.java**

+​	.test.script.**TestsGoogle.java**

+Then you can execute the tests and analize the results in the samme manner described in the  "Getting Started from Zero" section.
+Note that the test BUS001 testcase in that case is a little more complex